rouroulike/clash/Configuration.md

 bind-address: '*'

 # Clash router working mode
-# Rule: rule-based packet routing
+# rule: rule-based packet routing
-# Global: all packets will be forwarded to a single endpoint
+# global: all packets will be forwarded to a single endpoint
-# Direct: directly forward the packets to the Internet
+# direct: directly forward the packets to the Internet
-mode: Rule
+mode: rule

 # Clash by default prints logs to STDOUT
 # info / warning / error / debug / silent